georgep1121/home_guide/README.md

-A simple HTML home guide and household task management page in Greek.
+A simple HTML home guide in Greek.